xsantanax/python-server/README.md

 update timezone in `mysite/mysite/settings.py`

-run `python manage.py migrate` from outer mysite
+run `python manage.py migrate` from outer mysite (creates the necessary database tables according to the database settings in your mysite/settings.py)